The other day, I roamed the aisles of CVS and picked up the same toothpaste I've been buying for years.

-These products include toilet paper, soap, toothpaste, shampoo, milk, and other necessities that people buy over and over again.
+These products include gum, toilet paper, soap, toothpaste, shampoo, milk, and other necessities that people buy regularly.

 To market a convenience good, you want to consider that most people will impulse buy these products.
 Placing your products near the checkout line at a store could be a good idea for these products — which is why you'll often find candy and gum at the front of a store.

 For instance, while you will buy toilet paper over and over again for the rest of your life, you'll likely only purchase a house a few times at most.
-And, since it's an expensive and important purchase, you'll spend a good amount of time deliberating on it, attending different open houses, speaking with various retailers, and comparing pros and cons of your final selection.
+And, since it's an expensive and important purchase, you'll spend a good amount of time deliberating on it, attending different open houses, and comparing the pros and cons of your final selection.

-To market a shopping goods product, then, you'll want to invest in content that helps persuade your buyer that your product is worth it.
-It's important your marketing materials demonstrate how your product differs from the competition, and the unique value-add it provides consumers.
+To market a shopping good, invest in content that persuades your buyer of your product’s value.
+It's important your marketing materials demonstrate how your product differs from the competition, and the unique value it provides consumers.

 3. Specialty Goods

-A specialty good is the only product of its kind on the market, which means consumers typically don't feel the need to compare-and-contrast or deliberate as much as they would with other products.
+A specialty good is the only product of its kind on the market, which means consumers typically don't feel the need to compare and deliberate as much as they would with shopping products.